cgarcia2097/8-Pack/ASSEMBLY.md

 ![img](./images/IMG_2536.JPG)

 ### Step 2.1.6
 Now take the three wires, strip one end for each color, and solder to the pads shown below.
+The red wire must be soldered to +5V, the yellow to Din, and the black wire to GND.

 You may also twist the wire to your heart's content.

 ![img](./images/IMG_2538.JPG)